javicarmona/instagram_comments_export/README.md

 ### I am Groot █║▌│█│║▌║││█║▌║▌║
-and this is my app for register and save users in a file.
+and this is my app export all the comments from an Instagram post.
 ![](source.gif)

 ### What is this? 📄

-This is a very easy app that create a login service with users and password register. log_in_app creates a file where users and passwords are saved.
-If you user "admin" as username you will access to the admin menu from where you can manage the users.
+Export comments from Instagram is very easy, but not when you have to export more than 100, you have use paid apps or create a hundred of free one-use accounts, this problem is solved with this app, provide the link and the app will create an excel file with al the users, comments and date-time.

 ### Starting 🚀

 Download and use it!!

-To can manage users you must log in as admin with

-User: "admin"
-Pass: "canela"